OICR/softeng-blog/README.md

     - Sentences (~ 25 words)
     - Paragraphs (~ 3 sentences no more than 6)

-- **Length:** Based on SEO metrics articles roughly 1500-2500 words tend to do best
+- **Length:** Based on SEO metrics articles roughly 1500-2500 words tend to do best however this is a large word count and is not absolutely required. ***Tailor as needed.***

 - **Hyperlinks:** By doing so, extraneous background information can be reduced while still enabling a wider audience to follow along.